Scripter17/url-cleaner/README.md

 You can defend against this by enabling the `no_network` flag and/or by specifying `--read-cache false` on the command line.

-In the future, better defenses like artificial delays, cache expiration, may or may not be added.
+In the future, better defenses like artificial delays, cache expiration, and others may or may not (but should) be added.

 # Default cleaner